guanchenw/guanchenw.github.io/projects/ALU.md

 end
 ```

-Here is part of testbench stimulus code that illustrates the verilog part of the project:
+Here is a part of the testbench stimulus code that illustrates the Verilog portion of the project:

 ```verilog
 initial begin